10 Lessons to Help You Embrace Your True Sexual Self

-Because not everyone could attend, I wrote down 10 of the most thought-provoking lessons to share with you below.
+Here are 10 of the most thought-provoking lessons that are worth sharing.
 Enjoy, you sexy beasts:

 1. “Ultimately, having great sex requires staying true to your desire, an idea that sounds simple but is often complicated inside of a simultaneously sex-obsessed and sex-phobic society.”

 2. Great sex is sold as a measure of our beauty, success and worth, cheapening the true value of sexual connection in our lives when we don’t measure up to a Hollywood ideal.

 3. “Mostly we’re sold a vision of commercial sexuality that stifles our deepest desires — and makes us question — via heterosexism, sexism, able-ism, racism and ageism — if we have a right to even contemplate what we want.”

 4. Media teaches us that talking about our sexual desires is always an invitation for sex or harm, but it’s possible to do it without soliciting either.
 Truth is, “the opportunity to explore, discover and discuss our authentic sexuality is very much forbidden.”
 And as a result, we often express our desires in socially acceptable ways, only to discover our true desires are far different.

 5. You can be kinky and sexual not have it just be about trauma or reacting to previous pain.
 You can also enjoy sex without having completely worked through all your previous hurts, but you’ll have to acknowledge that those hurts exist.

 6. Don’t despair!
 Openly acknowledging your sexual desires and challenges can make you more attractive to others including those who share them, people who’ve never heard of them and other sincere folks who’d like to help you explore and grow through them.